Attach the Package Name to Your App in the Google Play Console

 Click "Next" at the bottom right.

-Click "Save" at the bottom right.
+Click "Save and publish" at the bottom right.

 I've completed all the steps in this guide